 In resort terms, Costa Adeje is a relative newbie but it’s already a bit of an ‘It’-destination on Tenerife’s south coast.
-Backdropped by volcanic Mount Teide, it’s all 5-star hotels, high-end villas and luxury boutiques – the Beckhams are regulars here, apparently.
-It’s a fairly laid-back place, but you’ve got party-hard Playa de las Palmas next door plus one of the world’s biggest waterparks right on your doorstep.
+All Inclusive holidays to Costa Adeje are all pristine beaches, smart eateries and first-class boutiques.
+Plus, you’ve got party-hard Playa de las Palmas next door, and one of the world’s biggest waterparks down the road.

 Playa de la Arena

 Resort-wise, Playa de la Arena is a bit of a quiet customer on the west coast of Tenerife.
 It doesn’t party hard like full-throttle Playa de Las Americas, 30 kilometres away – and, frankly, that’s the appeal.
 You get all the bars and restaurants you need without the non-stop pace.
 And with its craggy coastline and mountain views, the place looks pretty good, too.

 Set on Tenerife’s southwest coast, Playa de las Americas is the party capital of the island.
 Year-round sun and full-on nightlife pull in the Brit crowd, and the duty-free shops and golden beaches don’t do any harm either.
 And as if that wasn’t enough, there’s the classy resort of Los Cristianos just next door, plus windsurfing capital El Medano a 15-minute drive away.

 As resorts go, Playa Paraiso is a bit of a wallflower.
 Set on Tenerife’s southwest coast, it’s a small, quiet, purpose-built resort where you won’t find much beyond a few restaurants, shops and bars.
 You can really dip in and out of the action here, though, because just down the road you’ve got party-mad Playa de las Americas and one of the world’s top waterparks, Siam Park.